-In the 3rd case of Apollo Justice: Ace Attorney, the fact that the murder weapon was a 45-caliber revolver is a high point of contention, as the feeling is that it could only be used by someone with a large enough frame to take its recoil.
-It doesn't prevent the idiots from accusing a blind, frail 10-year old boy in the first place, mind.
+In the 3rd case of Apollo Justice: Ace Attorney, the fact that the murder weapon was a .45-caliber revolver is a high point of contention, as the feeling is that it could only be used by someone with a large enough frame to take its recoil.
+It doesn't prevent the idiots from accusing a blind, frail 14-year old boy in the first place, mind.

 The AVRiL from Unreal Tournament 2004 and Unreal Tournament III pushes the player back several feet, potentially knocking them off a platform.
-Oddly, the Redeemer, a nuclear cruise missile launcher, has minimum recoil.
+Oddly, the Redeemer, a nuclear cruise missile launcher, and the normal Rocket Launcher, even when firing three rockets at once, have minimum recoil.

 A fully charged shot in Mega Man 5 and IV is powerful enough to push the player back by a few pixels.

-In 9, similar to the Earthworm Jim example, there are some zero-gravity sections in which the normally-negligible recoil from your Arm Cannon becomes your only means of controlling your movement.
+In Mega Man 9, similar to the Earthworm Jim example, there are some zero-gravity sections in which the normally-negligible recoil from your Arm Cannon becomes your only means of controlling your movement.